These are the 5 points in Islam when Hajj becomes compulsory. If you come under these laws of Islam then it is obligatory on you to perform Hajj.

 According to Islamic laws, Hajj is not compulsory for a person who has attained the age of Tamyiz but not the state of puberty.
 If the child has the permission of his parents (Guardians), then he is allowed to perform them by himself.

-For your information, Tamyiz is the age in which a child can understand the question asked and can adequately give the answer.
+For your information, Tamyiz is the age at which a child can understand the question asked and can adequately give the answer.
 It is usually the age of seven years.

 2. Being a Muslim is Compulsory

 Similar to all other worships, the performance of the Hajj is not for a blasphemer.
 A blasphemer is not allowed to perform the Hajj at any cost.
 Even if he does it, there will be no reward.

 For those who want to perform Hajj, they must become Muslim first by worshipping Allah Almighty only.

 To perform Hajj, the person must be free.
 The person who is a slave is not allowed to perform Hajj.

 A performer who wants to perform Hajj should be sane.
 The performance of Hajj is not mandatory for the mentally disabled person.